legislation > follow the vote

 This biennial session is 2013-2014.
 The 2014 legislative session began February 25, 2014.
 (The months in between the sessions are known as "interim months.")

-The Dog and Cat Breeder Regulation Bill (to license and inspect commercial dog and cat breeders) was introduced.
+The Dog and Cat Breeder Bill (to license and inspect commercial dog and cat breeders) was introduced.
 Bill numbers are S.F.
 36 and H.F.
-84. The author of S.F.
-36 is Senator John Marty; the author of H.F.
-84 is Representative John Lesch.
+84. NOTE: As part of the bill-making process, the House Bill was included as a provision in the House Omnibus Supplemental Appropriations Bill.
+The new House bill number (omnibus bill) is H.F.
+3172.

 In the 2014 legislative session:

 • H.F.
-84 was heard in the House Agriculture committee on Wednesday, March 5, 2014 and passed!
-The bill was referred to the House Environment and Agriculture Finance Committee (no hearing date scheduled yet).
+84 was heard in the House Agriculture committee on Wednesday, March 5, and passed!
+The bill was referred to the House Environment and Agriculture Finance Committee.

 • H.F.
 84 passed the House Civil Law Committee (amended).